lmu-osc/Introduction-RStudio-Git-GitHub/rstudio_project.md

 ![](./assets/project_files.png)

-Two files are created in the otherwise empty project:-
+Two files are created in the otherwise empty project:

 * **.gitignore** - Specifies files that should be ignored by the version control system.
 * **data_analysis.Rproj** - Configuration information for the RStudio project